NIA Virtual Repository

 NIA supports the BLSA, which was established in 1958 and is the longest running scientific study of human aging in the United States.
 BLSA scientists are investigating what happens as people age and how to distinguish changes due to aging from those of disease or other causes.
 More than 1,200 men and women—ranging in age from their twenties to their nineties—are study volunteers.

-Basic data on all patients enrolled in NIA-funded ADCs since its establishment in 1984 have been collected at NACC (established in 1999).
-There are more than 70,000 subjects enrolled in the ADCs; some of them have provided biological specimens (e.g., brain, CSF, blood, DNA).
-These specimens were collected under various protocols (depending on the research needs of scientists locally) and are stored at the individual ADCs.
-A tabulation of the specimens by primary neuropathological diagnosis existing collectively at the ADCs is shown on NACC's Web site.
-NACC will provide help to researchers locating specific classes of specimens and direct them to the individual ADCs, where they may request access to stored specimens.
+Basic data on all patients enrolled in NIA-funded ADRCs since its establishment in 1984 have been collected at NACC (established in 1999).
+There are more than 70,000 subjects enrolled in the ADRCs; some of them have provided biological specimens (e.g., brain, CSF, blood, DNA).
+These specimens were collected under various protocols (depending on the research needs of scientists locally) and are stored at the individual ADRCs.
+A tabulation of the specimens by primary neuropathological diagnosis existing collectively at the ADRCs is shown on NACC's Web site.
+NACC will provide help to researchers locating specific classes of specimens and direct them to the individual ADRCs, where they may request access to stored specimens.
 Contact instructions are included on NACC's Web site.

 If you are having difficulty navigating this site or are unable to contact a representative from your desired study, please contact Tracy Cope (firstname.lastname@example.org), NIA's Biological Resources Branch (BRB) representative.